1. THESE TERMS

 (d) fixing any faults in any part of the Internet beyond Digital Island’s network.

-20.2 If Digital Island provides any equipment to the customer, the customer agrees that:
+21.1 If Digital Island provides any Equipment, the customer agrees that:

-(a) they will not sell, lease, dispose of, or allow any other person to take a security interest in the equipment; and
+(b) it will not sell, lease, dispose of, or allow any other person to take a security interest in the Equipment; and

-(b) Digital Island can register a financing statement on the Personal Property Securities Register (PPSR) to reflect their interest in the equipment.
+(c) Digital Island can register a financing statement on the Personal Property Securities Register (PPSR) to reflect its interest in the Equipment.

 (a) provide such information as Digital Island reasonably requests to enable it to register a financing statement on the PPSR; and

-(b) inform Digital Island immediately in writing if the customer intends to change their name, address or contact details.
+(b) inform Digital Island immediately in writing if the customer intends to change its name, address or contact details.

-21.1 Digital Island will not be liable for any delay or failure of the Services or for any loss or damage from such delay or failure to the extent that it was caused, in whole or part, by an act of God, war, terrorism, civil disobedience, riots, strike, industrial stoppage or unrest, fire, volcanic eruption, earthquake, shortage of suitable labour, materials, equipment or energy or any other event
+22.1 Digital Island will not be liable for any delay or failure of the Services or for any loss or damage from such delay or failure to the extent that it was caused, in whole or part, by a “Force Majeure Event”.
+“Force Majeure Event” means anything outside the reasonable control of a Party, including acts of God, strikes by employees of a third party, acts or omissions (including laws, regulations, disapprovals or failures to approve) of any government or government agency and includes (unless expressly stated otherwise by other terms of the Agreement):